exakat/exakat/docs/Rules.rst

 ################

-The magic methods must have public visibility and cannot be static.
+The class magic methods must have public visibility and cannot be static.

 .. code-block:: php